Palermo

 • Sferracavallo: located at the foot of Monte Gallo, this beach is near the seaside village.
 The coast alternates equipped parts and free beach areas.
 Don't miss its famous fish restaurants by the sea!

 • Addaura: more than a beach, it is a succession of coves that extend into the area of the seaside village of Addaura.
 Ideal for those who love cliffs and nature, this place is perfect for relaxing and diving.
-Here are also the famous Addaura Caves, with important evidence of the Paleolithic era.
+Here, you can also find the famous Addaura Caves, a famous site of prehistoric art.

 • Arenella: located 5 km from the center of Palermo, in the Maria Vergine area, it is one of the most popular urban beaches.
 The beach is characterized by golden sand and turquoise waters.
 Here you can also admire an old tonnara and visit 2 tourist marinas in the area, equipped with services, bars and restaurants.